‘Toys from the Heart’ brings joy to area children

 by: Tonya Lowentritt

-"This is the eighth consecutive year for the toy drive," said Eric Summers, assistant to the Vice President for Student Affairs, "but the student coordinators decided to change the format to benefit selected children in community programs, such as Head Start and the Successful Transitions Program, instead of families registering for toys."
+"This is the ninth year for the toy drive," said Donnisha Patterson, student coordinator for the drive, "but this year the student coordinators decided to change the format to benefit selected children in community programs, such as Head Start and the Successful Transitions Program, instead of families registering for toys."

-New, unwrapped toys may be delivered to donation boxes located in the Student Union Mall from 10 a.m. to 1 p.m. on Nov.
-12-14, Nov 18-21, Nov.
-26-29, and Dec.
-2-4.
-Donation boxes will also be located at the MISA office in Mims Hall, room 213, and inside the Pennington Student Activity Center, located at the corner of University Avenue and General Pershing Avenue.
+New, unwrapped toys may be delivered to donation boxes located in the Student Union East and West sides from 10 a.m. to 3 p.m. on Nov 10-13, Nov.
+17 – 20, Nov.
+24-25, and Dec.
+1-2.
+Donation boxes will also be located inside the Pennington Student Activity Center, located at the corner of University Avenue and General Pershing Avenue, and in the SGA office in Mims Hall, room 118.